KieranCG/Milestone2CardPairs/README.md

 The game layout is designed to be responsive, adapting to various screen sizes and devices.
 Grid-based layouts enhance the organization of game elements, providing a structured and visually appealing interface.

-![Responsive Design](assets/images/responsivedesignimage.png "Responsive Design Image") *Note: Insert an actual screenshot or graphic showcasing responsive design.*
+![Responsive Design](assets/images/responsivedesignimage.png "Responsive Design Image")

 #### Game Elements and Features